About Us

 Mrs. Bishop still maintains her primary residence in Roanoke Rapids, NC.
 In addition to her ongoing research interests focusing on disease prevention primarily as it relates to insulin, she enjoys music, sewing, needlework, and reading in her spare time but most of all leisure days with her husband and young daughter.

-Jessica Rinker, FNP-C, MSN
+Jessica Rinker, DNP

-Mrs. Rinker was born and raised in Southampton County, VA and recently moved to Greensville County, VA.
+Mrs. Rinker was born and raised in Southampton County, VA, and moved to Greensville County, VA.
 She began her nursing career in 2015 as a Licensed Practical Nurse and continued her education and nursing career in 2017 when she graduated with her Associate Degree in Nursing from Paul D. Camp Community College.
-During that time, she worked at the local community hospital in Franklin, VA and transferred to Emporia, VA.
+During that time, she worked at the local community hospital in Franklin, VA, and transferred to Emporia, VA.
 She continued her education at Old Dominion University and graduated in 2018 with her Bachelor of Science Nursing degree.
-After receiving her Bachelor’s degree, she continued her education at Liberty University where she received her Master of Science in Nursing Education in 2020.
+After receiving her Bachelor’s degree, she continued her education at Liberty Universit,y where she received her Master of Science in Nursing Education in 2020.
 In 2022, she graduated from Maryville University with her post-master’s degree as a Family Nurse Practitioner.
-She is currently attending Old Dominion University to receive her Doctor of Nursing Practice with anticipation of graduating May of 2024.
+In 2024, she graduated from Old Dominion University with her Doctor of Nursing Practice.
+Jessica has worked in various rural hospitals while completing her education over the last 7 years.
+Her background as a Registered Nurse includes medical-surgical/telemetry, intensive care, and emergency medicine.
+She has spent the last 5 years working in the emergency department.
+After obtaining her family nurse practitioner degree, she transitioned to urgent care.

 Jessica Rinker, FNP-C, MSN posing with her husband outdoors